 How Do You Interpret?

-A few Decembers ago, Bonnie and I returned from a comped cruise on the Norwegian Dawn.
+A few Decembers ago, Bonnie and I returned from a comped cruise (benefits of video poker and casino promotions) on the Norwegian Dawn.
 Laundry service was included in the package and on one particular night both of my long pants had been sent to the laundry.
 I had expected the laundry to be returned prior to dinner, but such was not the case.
 I had some clean Bermuda shorts, but no long pants.

 There are two main dining rooms on the Dawn — the Venetian and the Aqua.
 The Venetian is larger and has windows overlooking the bow of the ship, but the restaurants themselves share the same galley and have identical menus.
 As far as most of the passengers are concerned, the two dining rooms are equivalent.

 The wording in the “Freestyle Daily” (the newsletter which lists when all the activities on the ship will take place) said, “Shorts are permitted in all outlets except Venetian and Le Bistro.”
 Bonnie interpreted this to mean that since the Venetian and Aqua are equivalent dining options, if shorts aren’t allowed in one then they also aren’t allowed in the other.
 I interpreted this to mean that the Aqua wasn’t specifically listed in the venues that excluded shorts, so therefore they allowed shorts.

 Bonnie wanted to “settle this” by asking beforehand at the Aqua whether they would allow shorts.
 I told her, “Absolutely not!”
 It made no sense to me to allow them an extra opportunity to rule against my desires.
 It’s far better, in my opinion, to show up in shorts with my Freestyle Daily in hand.
 If they told me I couldn’t wear shorts, I would show them the rule that said I could.
 They could take it as high as they wished but the printed rule was very clear.